thelonelinux/Edureka_Devops_AWS_Azure_Kubernetes/Class_6,7,8,9_Recording_Devops.md

  * FROM tomcat COPY addressbook.war .... (like this)
 * There is sample image in sir's github : https://github.com/htshshrm2/docker-tomcat-tutorial
 * So this repo itself is a image. which contains tomcat and war file.
 Which are added in container.
+* So in Docker file you can see there is tihs same command written.
+* So clone this repo in EC2 commandline only, and then ls, there you will see the container.
+So now create the image.
+* Do some command to create the image.
+So now your application is expose to 8080 Port, but not for outside world as it is inside container and not in host.
+* So to do that we need port mapping.
+Do by some command, see in lecture video.

+##### DOCKER CREATE IMAGE AND PUBLISH as ADDRESSBOOK JOB
+* Add Docker plugins, rest see steps in lecture video only.
+* "addressbookBuildImage", "addressbookPushImage", "addressbookDeployContainer".
+* This all jobs in jenkins sir will create and show us later.
+Right now due to some issue the jobs were not running.

+##### QnAs
+*  --------------------- END of Lecture 8 ----------------------------------------

+### CLASS 9 RECORDING STARTS